legislation/data-documentation/index.md

  * [Download all UK legislation as XML, PDF or plain text]()
  * [Get XML for an item of legislation or part of it]()-->

-### Data downloads<a name="data-downloads"></a>
+### Data downloads

 Our data downloads service provides ZIP files containing the text of legislation.
-They are available in the [Data section of our Research website](https://research.legislation.gov.uk/data).
+They are available in the [Data section of our Research website]().

 The ZIP files are available in the following formats:

-* XML in our CLML dialect and Akoma Ntoso (where available)
+* [XML](/formats/xml.md) (where available) in our [CLML](/formats/xml.md#clml) dialect and [Akoma Ntoso](/formats/xml.md#akoma-ntsos)
-* XHTML and HTML 5 (transformed from the source XML, only where it is available)
+* [HTML](/formats/html.md) as XHTML and HTML5 (transformed from the source XML, only where it is available)
 * Plain text, both in full and limited to only the operative text<!--TODO link to explanation--> of the item (transformed from the source XML, only where it is available)
-* PDF (where an enacted/made or revised PDF is available)
+* [PDF](/formats/pdf.md) (where an enacted/made or revised PDF is available)

 There are ZIPs available that contain all legislation available in the specified format, as well as smaller ZIPs that contain only legislation of a specific type, or type and year.

 ### Online access via our API and website<a name="api"></a>

-Our website provides data for items of legislation in multiple formats, including [XML]().
+Our website provides data for items of legislation in multiple formats, including [XML](/formats/xml.md).
 You can try:
- * appending `/data.xml` to the end of a legislation.gov.uk address to get the content as [XML]() (e.g. `https://www.legislation.gov.uk/asc/2021/4/part/1/data.xml`), or
+ * appending `/data.xml` to the end of a legislation.gov.uk address to get the content as [XML](/formats/xml.md) (e.g. `https://www.legislation.gov.uk/asc/2021/4/part/1/data.xml`), or
- * appending `/data.feed` to the end of the address for a search or list page (before the `?` query string character, if it appears) to get the content of the results page as an [Atom]() feed (e.g. `https://www.legislation.gov.uk/nia/2013/data.feed?title=budget`).
+ * appending `/data.feed` to the end of the address for a search or list page (before the `?` query string character, if it appears) to get the content of the results page as an [Atom](/formats/atom.md) feed (e.g. `https://www.legislation.gov.uk/nia/2013/data.feed?title=budget`).

 The website is usable as an [API](https://en.wikipedia.org/wiki/API) by applications that speak [HTTP](https://en.wikipedia.org/wiki/HTTP).
 All the features of the website are available via the API.

-If you want to find out more about our API, we provide an [overview of the API](/api.md) that explains how it works and what features it offers.
+If you want to find out more about our API, we provide an [overview of the API](/api/overview.md) that explains how it works and what features it offers.

+## Code, schemas and other resources

+You can find details about our code and schemas on the [More Resources](more-resources.md) page.

+## Contact us

+If you have any questions about using our data or API, please contact data.legislation@nationalarchives.gov.uk.
+We&rsquo;re happy to help with enquiries from individuals, business, organisations and government departments.

+You can also follow us on Twitter at [@legislation](https://twitter.com/legislation).